 In the most general terms, from points south of Knoxville, take I-75 north to Huntsville/Oneida, then go west on TN 63 to US 27.
 Go north on 27 to TN 297 then go west into the park.
 From points west of Knoxville, take I-40 to Monterey and head east to US 127, then north on 127 to Jamestown.
 Take TN 154 a short distance to TN 297; turn east on 297 and head into the park.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Big South Fork:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Big South Fork: